CatmanFan/miniCDi/README.md

 ## Building
 To compile, use devkitPro's `powerpc-eabi-cmake` (GC, (v)Wii, Wii U) or `arm-none-eabi-cmake` (3DS).
 This is automatically done by GitHub Actions on every commit.

+## Credits
+Special credits to [Stovent](https://github.com/Stovent), [CD-i Fan](https://github.com/cdifan) and [Slamy](https://github.com/Slamy) for helping me where possible on this project.
+The emulator uses [Musashi](https://github.com/kstenerud/Musashi) version 4.10 as a core for the 68070 processor.

+Some of the emulation code is ported or adapted from:
+* CD-i Fan's [cdichips](https://github.com/cdifan/cdichips) documentation of several components including the MCD212, SCC68070 (UART), IKAT and SLAVE
+* Slamy's documentation of the CDIC (see [CDIC_BlackBoxAnalyzer](https://github.com/Slamy/CDIC_BlackBoxAnalyzer))
+* Stovent's implementations of the relevant components in [CeDImu](https://github.com/Stovent/CeDImu) (license unknown)
+* the MAME CD-i driver by Vincent Halver and Ryan Holtz (licensed under BSD-3) ([global MAME license](https://github.com/mamedev/mame?tab=License-1-ov-file))
+* reverse engineering of the [CD-i Emulator](https://www.cdiemu.org/) trace log

 ## License
-General code is licensed under GPLv3.
-The original source code for the MAME CD-i driver is by Vincent Halver and Ryan Holtz and is licensed under BSD-3 (see [here](https://github.com/mamedev/mame?tab=License-1-ov-file) for global MAME license).
+The general code for this emulator is released under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) (see above credits for other licenses).